Proven-Paradox/shaper-system/Handbook.md

 #### Mental Offense
 This broadly represents your ability to manipulate energy, technology, or other non-physical forces to strike out at foes.
 High Mental Offense could imply an intense well of inner power to draw upon, better understanding of technology used to inflict harm on others, a connection to some external power source you channel to lash out at your enemies, or something similar.
 The term “mental” is here mainly to differentiate it from “physical” and could easily be adjusted to apply to technology, magic, psychic powers, natural weapons, or other such power sources.
 You add your Mind and Soul to Mental Offense.

-> With Mind 3 and Soul -1, XU and Marona have Mental Offense 2.
+> With Mind 3 and Soul -1, XU-808 and Marona have Mental Offense 2.

 #### Physical Defense
 This statistic represents your ability to mitigate mundane strikes sent against you.
 This could imply being quick enough to dodge attacks, tough enough to just ignore them, being equipped with armor or shields to protect you, or a combination of these effects.
 You start with 10 Physical Defense.
 You add your Toughness and Finesse to Physical Defense.